Mary Baker Eddy: Spiritualism

-According to Peel, spiritualists were "eager to claim her as one of their own."
-After she became well known, reports surfaced that Eddy had been a medium years earlier in Boston and St. Louis.
-However, at the time when she was said to be a medium there, she lived some distance away in North Groton, where she was bedridden.
+According to Church of Christ, Scientist historian Peel, spiritualists were "eager to claim her as one of their own."
+After she became well known, reports surfaced that Eddy had been a medium years earlier in Boston and St. Louis, though according to Peel at the time when she was said to be a medium there, she lived some distance away in North Groton, where she was reportedly bedridden.
 According to Gill, Eddy knew spiritualists and took part in some of their activities, but was never a convinced believer.
 For example, she visited her friend Sarah Crosby in 1864, who believed in Spiritualism.
-According to Sibyl Wilbur, Eddy attempted to show Crosby the folly of it by pretending to channel Eddy's dead brother Albert and writing letters which she attributed to him.
+According to Sibyl Wilbur, a biographer sympathetic to Eddy, Eddy attempted to show Crosby the folly of it by pretending to channel Eddy's dead brother Albert and writing letters which she attributed to him.
 In regard to the deception, biographer Hugh Evelyn Wortham stated "Mrs. Eddy's followers explain it all as a pleasantry on her part to cure Mrs. Crosby of her credulous belief in spiritualism."
 However, Martin Gardner has argued against this, stating that Eddy was working as a spiritualist medium and was convinced by the messages.
 According to Gardner, Eddy's mediumship converted Crosby to Spiritualism.